 Calderone says her predictions mirror the public’s need for safe and healthy homes.
 “We’re spending more time at home than ever before, myself included, which has inspired so many of us to update our homes to reflect this cultural shift and create a personal sanctuary that feels calm and cozy,” she tells Yelp.
 “I’ve personally been seeking out more natural light and warmth at home, so my first project for 2021 will be adding a skylight to the kitchen, where I spend so much of my time.”

 We’re spending more time at home than ever before, myself included, which has inspired so many of us to update our homes to reflect this cultural shift and create a personal sanctuary that feels calm and cozy.

 Designing for organization took top priority in 2020, as more time at home meant we could finally declutter and clean our spaces from top to bottom.
 According to Yelp’s report, searches for closet design increased 71% from August to September, and searches for home organizers were up 39%, mirroring needs for home organization projects and editing down our wardrobes.
 Calderone mentions that organizing is her secret for stress relief, and suggests hiring a home organization expert to help you maximize closet space and shelving.

-One of the biggest forecasted 2021 trends are indoor/outdoor spaces that coexist and are multifunctional.
+One of the biggest forecasted 2021 trends is indoor/outdoor spaces that coexist and are multifunctional.
 As social gatherings out at a restaurant or bar are no longer the safest option, many are hosting intimate gatherings at their homes and utilizing their outdoor spaces as much as possible to ensure the health and safety of their guests.
-Yelp’s research suggests to install glass doors from your indoor living space to an outdoor space, and use harmonious colors in each to ensure fluidity.
+Yelp’s research suggests installing glass doors from your indoor living space to an outdoor space and using harmonious colors in each to ensure fluidity.